On average across the year,

 On average across the year, no, Oregon, United States is not colder than Rhode Island, United States .
 Oregon, United States has an average minimum temperature of 6°C/43°F and Rhode Island, United States has an average minimum temperature of 6°C/43°F.

-no, Oregon, United States has less rain than
+Does Oregon, United States have more rain than Rhode Island, United States?

 Oregon, United States's wettest month is December, with an average monthly rainfall of 140mm, which is wetter than Rhode Island, United States's wettest month (also December, with an average monthly rainfall of 138mm).